Garbage Disposal Repair

-Convenient, safe and easy to use, garbage disposals have quickly become a part of household kitchens around the world.
-They help reduce waste, and they make after-dinner cleanup a breeze.
+Convenient, safe and easy to use, garbage disposals are a part of many Gwinnett County area kitchens

-Unfortunately, these disposals often stop functioning as they’re intended to function–and it may surprise you to find out why.
-It’s not due to a mechanical malfunction or inferior product.
-Often, the reason these products break down is the way we use them!
+Unfortunately, these disposals often stop functioning as they should–and it may surprise you to find out why.
+It’s not due to a mechanical malfunction or an inferior product.
+Often, the reason garbage disposals break down is the way we use them.

 Garbage disposals have a simple purpose.
 They shred and chop the residue from your food into bits so tiny that they can safely pass through the rest of your house’s plumbing without causing any clogs.
 However, to do this, the food you put into it needs to be small enough to make it through the processor itself.